oktadev/okta-blog/_source/_posts/2021-09-01-flask-scim-server.md

 {% img blog/flask-scim-server/scim_10.png alt:"Database Inactive User Image" width:"800" %}{: .center-image }

 #### Assign a Group
 Under the **Assignments** tab, click **Assign** -> **Assign to Groups**.
 I assigned group **Droids**.
 Note that this behavior is similar to the way individual users were assigned above.
 Okta will iterate through the group membership and create the users in the external SCIM server - but the Group itself won't be made.
-That is done in **Push Groups** which we will handle later.
+That is done in **Push Groups**, which we will handle later.
 Here is a look at the requests and responses from Okta to the SCIM server:

  - *Okta Request:*